 If the measure was implemented, then describe its effect: This is a freeform text entry.

 After finishing the data entry on a specific control and preventive measure if you need to enter another communication product, click “Add control measure”.
-When you finish adding all control/prevention measures click the “Return to Project” button to return to the main project form.
+When you finish adding all control/prevention measures click the “Return to Projects” button to return to the main project form.